myTomorrows/MightyAnalystTest/readme.md

 ## Instructions

+Step one is to go to: "https://github.com/myTomorrows/MightyAnalystTest" and download this as a zip, or fork it into your own private repository (preferably github).
-If you manage to read this part one has already been succesfully completed.
-You have extracted the zip and are ready the readme.md.
-Step 2 is to extract this into a private repository and give us access to this.
+Step 2 is to give us access to this repository.
 You do not immediately have to give us access, this can be done after you have completed it as well.
 You will be given a notice who to add to your repository.
+Finally, you may do the tasks described above in any way you like.
+Input contains the data that is used for the test and this readme file contains the requests.
+Good luck and above all, have fun!